provable-things/ptokens.js-v1/resources/docs/ptokens-pbtc.md

 import { BtcDepositAddress } from 'ptokens-pbtc'

 const depositAddress = new BtcDepositAddress({
-  web3: new Web3(...)
+  blockchain: 'ETH', //or EOS
+  network: 'testnet', //'testnet' or 'mainnet', default 'testnet'

+  //if you want to be more detailed
+  hostBlockchain: 'ETH',
+  hostNetwork: 'testnet_ropsten',
+  nativeBlockchain: 'BTC'
+  nativeNetwork: 'testnet'

+  hostApi: new Web3() // new Api
   node: new Node({...})
-  network: 'testnet' //'testnet' or 'bitcoin', default 'testnet' })
+})
 ```